-In our opinion, United Microelectronics Corporation and subsidiaries maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.
+In our opinion, United Microelectronics Corporation and subsidiaries maintained, in all material respects, effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of United Microelectronics Corporation and subsidiaries as of January 1, 2012, December 31, 2012 and December 31, 2013, and the consolidated statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2012 and 2013 of United Microelectronics Corporation and subsidiaries and our report dated April 18, 2014 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of United Microelectronics Corporation and subsidiaries as of December 31, 2013 and 2014, and the consolidated statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2014 of United Microelectronics Corporation and subsidiaries and our report dated April 21, 2015 expressed an unqualified opinion thereon.

-Ernst & Young Taipei, Taiwan Republic of China April 18, 2014
+/s/ Ernst & Young Taipei, Taiwan Republic of China April 21, 2015